JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 [...]
 ```

 The same syntax can be applied to any function in Julia.
-It is extremely useful for basic operations.
-For example, we can compute the absolute value of all elements by the following code
+It is beneficial for basic operations.
+For example, we can compute the absolute value of all elements by

 ```jldoctest broadcasting
 julia> abs.(a)